 Dr. Farb is passionate about a clean environment and making the transition to renewable energy.
 During the last 10 years, he has filed over 30 patents and pioneered several technologies in wind and water energy.
 His companies won recognition such as the Eurogia and Eureka labels for technological excellence, and an exhibition of the Wind Tulip at the Bloomfield Science Museum as one of the top 45 inventions in the history of Israel, where he performed most of the R&D. More recently, Flower Turbines was a winner at the US China Innovation Forum.
 Dr. Farb has a degree in English Literature from Yale, a medical degree from Boston University, and studied Executive Management at the UCLA Anderson School of Business.
 He has also written over 100 books and interactive training programs, mostly in areas of healthcare and business, but including a literary translation of a Russian novel and a Hebrew poet.
 As part of North x North and in collaboration with Launch Alaska, the Anchorage Museum is hosting an installation of Farb’s Flower Turbines.

-Erik Schilp is an international innovator, connector and strategist.
+Erik Schilp is an international innovator, connector, and strategist.
 He specializes in audience engagement, strategy development, and sustainable business solutions.
 Erik works with clients around the globe, in a variety of sectors, from culture and heritage institutions to nonprofit organizations and commercial businesses.
-Erik started his career in London as Senior Marketing Manager at the American consultancy firm Strategic Decisions Group.
-Also in the UK, he restructured companies in the theatre and film industry and he founded his own marketing and PR agency.
-In Barcelona he developed 24-hour restaurants and art spaces.
-On arrival in the Netherlands Schilp became director of the Diaghilev Festival (2005) and from 2006 he worked as director of the Zuiderzee Museum.
-In 2009 he was appointed Director of the National Museum of History of the Netherlands.
-Erik developed the concept for the Museum of Languages in Leiden.
-He worked on strategy development for Museumplein Limburg and as strategy consultant at the Jaya He Museum in Mumbai.
-Most recently was curator at Fashion for Good, a global initiative to transform the apparel industry into a force for good.
-Erik is founder and partner of the art platform De Gulle Ekster (2013) and created Cards for Culture (2016) and Quantum Culture (2018) with Jasper Visser.
-For 10 years he was a member of the supervisory board of Stadsherstel NV (2007-2017).
-Erik is currently managing partner at Rotganzen, a member of the Advisory Council of the Amsterdam Fashion Institute, and he is manager of various artists and designers.
+Erik started his career in London at the consulting firm Strategic Decisions Group.
+Subsequently, he worked as a producer in the theatre and film industry and founded his marketing and PR agency.
+From 1999 he developed several restaurants and art spaces in Barcelona.
+On arrival in the Netherlands in 2004, Erik became director of the Diaghilev Festival (2005), and from 2006 he was director of the Zuiderzee Museum.
+In 2009 he was appointed director of the National Museum of History of the Netherlands.
+Erik co-founded VISSCH+STAM in 2013.
+As principal, he developed the concept for a public space Museum of Languages in Leiden.
+He was engaged as a cultural strategy consultant at Chhatrapati Shivaji International Airport in Mumbai.
+As strategist, he was instrumental in realizing Fashion for Good, a global initiative to transform the apparel industry into a force for good.
+Most recently, he has been assisting various organizations and businesses in Switzerland, Denmark, Mexico, Indonesia, and the United States.
+Erik published The Ten Principles of Museum Entrepreneurship (2015), and with Jasper Visser, he created the strategy method Cards for Culture (2016) and the management framework Quantum Culture (2018).
+He is a partner at the award-winning design collective Rotganzen.
 Erik lives in New York and Amsterdam.
-He is currently working with the Anchorage Museum on strategic planning.

 Philippe Amstislavski was born in the Ural region in western Russia to biologist parents and spent his early childhood harvesting mushrooms.
 His father studied salmon migrations in the Russian Arctic and showed him the damage industrial pollution had caused to salmon spawning grounds.
 Amstislavski studied the biology of mushrooms and fungi at Yale School of Forestry.
 He also became interested in human health, architecture and urban sustainability.
 He was an assistant professor of environmental health at the State University of New York and started to explore creating material biologically instead of synthetically.
 He brought his research to Alaska in 2013, where he initially took a job running a Fairbanks-based itinerant nursing team in rural villages.
 The team delivered vaccines and medications in Styrofoam boxes.
 In fact, nearly every village Amstislavski visited had a dump overflowing with plastic since there wasn’t an easy way to get rid of the Styrofoam.
 Thus, Amstislavski developed a lab for testing out microorganisms to see which fungi could match the properties of Styrofoam.